kinojk2/Speaker-Independent-Speech-Emotion-Recognition/README.md

 # Speaker-Independent Speech Emotion Recognition
-Source code for my Bachelor's of Science final project entitled "Investigating Machine Learning and Deep Learning approaches to Speech Emotion Recognition".
+My Bachelor's of Science Computing & IT final project was entitled "Investigating Machine Learning and Deep Learning approaches to Speech Emotion Recognition".

-I am in the process of consolidating my data preprocessing and model training scripts into a modular form with a command-line interface, which would be more accessible and efficient to examine and utilise.
-The source code will be shared for reproducibility, as evidence of my work and for educational and academic purposes.
+Uploaded here is an updated version of said project, designed to be more accessible, maintainable, and for for reproducibility.

 # Project Summary